A Search for Extragalactic Fast Blue Optical Transients in ZTF and the Rate of AT2018cow-like Transients: Introduction

-In Section~\ref{sec:sample-overview} we present our selection criteria and apply them to the ZTF alert database to identify a sample of events.
-We also identify a comparison sample by applying similar criteria to the literature.
-We perform a combined analysis of the ZTF and literature objects in Section~\ref{sec:analysis}, and identify several distinct subtypes.
-We discuss the properties of the host galaxies in Section~\ref{sec:host-analysis} and the event rates in Section~\ref{sec:rates}.
+\edit2{In the last few years, the improved grasp of optical surveys \citep{Bellm2016_grasp,Ofek2020} has made the \edit1{discovery of rapid transients} routine.
+In this paper we present the first sample of FBOTs with spectroscopic classifications, using data from the Zwicky Transient Facility (ZTF; \citealt{Bellm2019_ztf,Graham2019}) high-cadence surveys \citep{Bellm2019_surveys}.} In Section~\ref{sec:sample-overview} we present our selection criteria and \edit2{the ZTF FBOT sample.
+In Section~\ref{sec:analysis} we analyze the photometric and spectroscopic evolution of the ZTF FBOTs, set limits on accompaying X-ray and radio emission, and identify several subtypes.
+We conclude that AT2018cow-like FBOTs are rare, and estimate their rate in} Section~\ref{sec:rates}.
 We discuss the implications of our work for the progenitors in Section~\ref{sec:discussion}, and summarize in Section~\ref{sec:summary}.

 Throughout the paper we assume a flat $\Lambda$CDM cosmology with $H_0=67.7\,\km\,\psec\,\pmpc$ and $\Omega_M=0.307$ \citep{Planck2016}.
 Times are presented in UTC, and magnitudes are given in AB.
 The optical photometry and spectroscopy will be made public through WISeREP, the Weizmann Interactive Supernova Data Repository \citep{Yaron2012}.